-John Stonestreet is a speaker and fellow of the Chuck Colson Center for Christian Worldview.
+John Stonestreet is a Speaker and Fellow of the Chuck Colson Center for Christian Worldview.
 He is a gifted communicator on areas of faith and culture, theology, worldview, education, and apologetics, and is a sought-after speaker at conferences, colleges, churches, schools, and other various gatherings each year.
-He is the co-host with Eric Metaxas of BreakPoint, the Christian worldview radio program founded by the late Chuck Colson, and the voice of The Point, a daily national radio feature on worldview, apologetics, and cultural issues.
-He also serves as a senior content advisor for Summit Ministries in Manitou Springs, Colorado.
+He is the co-host with Eric Metaxas of BreakPoint, the Christian worldview radio program founded by the late Chuck Colson, and the voice of The Point, a daily national radio feature on worldview, apologetics and cultural issues.
+He also serves as a Senior Content Advisor for Summit Ministries in Manitou Springs, Colorado.
 John holds degrees from Trinity Evangelical Divinity School (Illinois) and Bryan College (Tennessee), and is the co-author of Making Sense of Your World: A Biblical Worldview (Sheffield Press).